Weekend severe weather threat puts millions in nearly two dozen states on alert starting Sunday

 BUZZWORDS YOU COULD HEAR DURING SEVERE WEATHER

-The threat will then shift to the East Coast from the Southeast to mid-Atlantic on Monday, putting about 28 million people on alert for possible severe weather.
-The threat zone includes major cities like Atlanta in Georgia and Charlotte and Raleigh in North Carolina.
+The threat will then shift to the East Coast from the Southeast to mid-Atlantic and even parts of the Northeast on Monday, putting more than 63 million people on alert.

 Be sure to download the free FOX Weather app and enable notifications to be alerted if there are changes to the forecast.